Samsung/tizen-docs/docs/guides/web/w3c/ui/flexible-w.md

 ## Creating a Flexible Layout with CSS3

-To enhance the user experience of your application, you must learn how to create flexible box layout:
+To create a flexible box layout with CSS3:

 1. Define the HTML content for the flexible layout.
 In this example, create 2 articles areas, 1 for a text list and 1 for an icon list: